 Launched in 2007, the CRC is a catalyst for innovative, collaborative, and action-oriented research.
 It brings together faculty and students from different disciplines, and builds bridges between university, policy, advocacy, business, philanthropy and other sectors.
 The CRC's goal is to support the building of healthy, equitable, prosperous, and sustainable regions in California and beyond.
 The CRC is housed within and with the support from the UC Davis College of Agricultural and Environmental Sciences.

 The idea for the UC Davis Center for Regional Change arose in a dialogue between the faculty in Community Development and Environmental Design/Landscape Architecture as a model of cross-departmental collaboration.
 This challenge was taken up by the late Ted Bradshaw, Professor of Community Development.
-Based in his commitment to engaged scholarship and university innovation, Ted conceived the idea for a Center for Regional Change as a way to break down disciplinary silos and to better bridge campus-community divides.
-The faculty and administration of the College of Agricultural and Environmental Sciences embraced the concept of such a Center as a way to expand the base of excellence of the College to address the social, economic, political and environmental dimensions of sustainability on community and regional scales.
+Based on his commitment to engaged scholarship and university innovation, Bradshaw conceived the idea for a Center for Regional Change as a way to break down disciplinary silos and to better bridge campus-community divides.
+The faculty and administration of the College of Agricultural and Environmental Sciences embraced the concept as a way to expand the base of excellence of the College to address the social, economic, political and environmental dimensions of sustainability on community and regional scales.